 Psychotherapy is not easily described in general statements.
 It varies depending on the personalities of the psychologist and patient, and the particular problems you are experiencing.
-There are many different methods that I may use to deal with the problems that you hope to address.
-Psychotherapy is not like a medical doctor visit – it is an interactive process and I rely on your experience both inside and outside of my office to guide us.
+There are many different methods that we may use to deal with the problems that you hope to address.
+Psychotherapy is not like a medical doctor visit – it is an interactive process and we rely on your experience both inside and outside of our office to guide us.
 Therapy should be a safe and comfortable place where you feel understood, and supported to address elements of your life that have been scaring and holding you back.

 Psychotherapy can have benefits and risks.
 Since therapy often involves discussing unpleasant aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness, and helplessness.
 On the other hand, psychotherapy has also been shown to have many benefits.
 Therapy often leads to better relationships, solutions to specific problems, and significant reductions in feelings of distress.
 Feeling understood and supported in working through uncomfortable feelings usually helps reduce the discomfort of the feelings and is an important goal of every session.

 If we decide to move forward, the next few sessions will involve more thoroughly evaluating your needs and relevant history.
-By the end of the evaluation, I will be able to offer you some first impressions of what our work will include and a treatment plan to follow.
-Like with all interactions we will have, I will rely on your insights and feelings to guide us both within and between sessions.
+By the end of the evaluation, we will be able to offer you some first impressions of what our work will include and a treatment plan to follow.
+Like with all interactions we will have, we will rely on your insights and feelings to guide us both within and between sessions.
 Length of therapy varies individually but generally depends on the goals we identify and the efficiency with which you are able what you learn in therapy to your outside life.
 Ending therapy is an empowering part of the process and a goal that is actively worked towards.
 The more you put into therapy, the more you will get out of it!

-What about medication vs. psychotherapy?"
+What about medication vs. psychotherapy?
 Research has shown that the combination of medication and psychotherapy provides the greatest long-term solution to mental and emotional problems and the pain they cause.
 Not all symptoms lend themselves to medication, but many do.
 Medication can provide important symptom relief that allows a person to function, and make the most out of therapy.
 However, medication can only help so much, and is not necessary to achieve positive therapeutic results.
 Therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 Sustainable growth and a greater sense of well-being is often achieved with an integrative approach to wellness.
-Depending on your symptoms, I may recommend you consult with your medical doctor or psychiatrist to determine if a combination of medication and therapy is right for you.
+Depending on your symptoms, we may recommend you consult with your medical doctor or psychiatrist to determine if a combination of medication and therapy is right for you.

 People pursue therapy for a variety of reasons.
 Some benefit from help in going through a major life transition (unemployment, divorce, new job, etc.), especially when they don’t handle stressful circumstances as well as they’d like.
 Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, relationship problems, career decisions, attention issues, and creative blocks.
 Therapy can help provide some much-needed encouragement and help with skills to get them through these periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.
 All people seeking psychotherapy share a desire to meet life’s challenges and make positive changes in their lives.

 Unless otherwise arranged for, therapy and coaching sessions run 50 minutes and are scheduled on the hour.
-My current rate for individual therapy and coaching is $260/session, and for couples therapy and coaching is $275/session.
+Our current rate for individual therapy and coaching is $260/session, and for couples therapy and coaching is $275/session.
 Credit cards are my preferred form of payment, but you can also pay by check or cash if we meet in person.
 All remote coaching sessions must be paid by credit card, and payment is due at the time of service.

 In order for us to set realistic treatment goals and priorities, it is important to evaluate what resources you have available to pay for your treatment.
 If you have health insurance, it will usually provide some coverage for mental health psychotherapy.
 Coaching services are not always covered.